Last updated: February 2026

 We recommend that companies:

-2. Establish a data management framework for your data to prepare for verification.
+- Establish a data management framework for your data to prepare for assurance.

 HOW DOES THIS STATE LAW ALIGN WITH GLOBAL LEGISLATION?

 Covering both private and public companies, California’s legislation stands out as climate-related regulation accelerates globally.
 Internationally, more than 33 countries are in the process of setting disclosure standards aligned with the International Sustainability Standards Board (ISSB)’s IFRS S1 and S2.
-Moving forward, we will continue to see a shift from voluntary reporting to regulated requirements from a state and international level, requiring a risk-based, future-ready approach to turn compliance into competitive advantage.
+State-level action is advancing too, with states such as New York introducing climate data accountability legislation closely aligned with California’s.
+Moving forward, we will continue to see a shift from voluntary reporting to regulated requirements, requiring a risk-based, future-ready approach to turn compliance into competitive advantage.

 The Stok team is here to help you prepare for disclosures and understand the upcoming regulatory requirements of CA SB 253 wherever you are on your climate journey.
 Reach out to discuss with our carbon experts.